 You’re not alone.

-Research by Epsilon has shown that 80% of customers favor a personalized approach.
+Research by here by 123formbuilder has shown that over 80% of customers favor a personalized approach, and even topped 90% in 2022.

 It’s also how your attendees will feel if you personalize your event confirmation emails.